-Introduction to the study and application of the oral performance of literature.
-Preparation and oral reading of various types of literature, exercises in arranging and adapting literature, choral speaking, practice in phrasing, vocal quality, rhythm and bodily responses.
+This course is an introduction to the study and application of the oral performance of literature with emphasis on preparation and oral reading of various types of literature, exercises in arranging and adapting literature, choral speaking, practice in phrasing, vocal quality, rhythm and bodily responses.
 Literature will be analyzed and researched with sensitivity to the sociological, political, and anthropological forces that shaped the literature.